sanderobdeijn/rtl-tvmaze-scraper/README.md

 # This solution

 The solution is written in dotnet core 3.1.
 This is the current LTS version and is recommended at this moment.
+The TvMaze documentation suggests that the show endpoint are behind the edge cache and aren't rate limited.
+For added safety the request are within a polly retry policy

 # How to use